 That big woman can make you move like a hurricane”

 Are you a sucker for romantic comedies?
-Or movies where everything goes wrong and in the end the whole situation miraculously recovers ?
+Or movies where everything goes wrong and in the end the whole situation miraculously falls into place?
 Or a film in which a rather geeky-looking daughter suddenly transforms into a fairy-like lady, after which some sad sack who at first didn’t have any interest, suddenly starts chasing her with his slobbering tongue to the floor?
 Or such a nonsense comedy with really lame jokes ?
 Even summarized they barely manage to conjure a smile on your face.
 Or are you looking forward to that particular film where again there’s someone in it with the name Dick, and you already know in advance what roguish jokes are about to be made?
 Hallelujah!
 Then “Blended” really is a movie that fits you because it includes all these features and you’ll save some time.
 No need to look for all the specific movies and see them all, because they (the geniuses) put everything in this movie.
 Brilliant.

 “Blended” is such a predictable feel-good movie where two single people meet each other, can’t stand each other and find each other in the end, so everybody can fall in each others arms.
 A happy ending with a capital “H”.
 The chemistry between the two is absent at the beginning.
 Of course this is caused by a series of misunderstandings as you’ll notice afterwards.
 By a twist of fate (Dick turns out to have a lot of kids.
 Did you notice the subtle association between this fact and his first name ?) they both go on a trip to South Africa for a restful holiday with the whole family.
 That’s the first positive thing I can say about this movie.
 The images of this adventurous and primitive Africa are gorgeous.
 The African Savannah with its wildlife and its beautiful sunsets.
 But for such images I can turn on the TV and watch something like National Geographics.